dennisreimann/website/src/articles/2016-12-30-phoenix-deployment-gatling-ubuntu-digital-ocean.md

 <div class="tldr">
   <p>**TL;DR** My goal was finding a good and easily manageable way to ship my first Phoenix app.
-  Too keep the setup easy I am making a few assumptions here:</p>
+  To keep the setup easy I am making a few assumptions:</p>

   <ul>
     <li>The build happens on the production system, no CI or separate build server involved.</li>